 The 1er BEP, now consisting of some 580 men, landed in Algeria on February 25 and moved to Zeralda, a small town located some 12 miles (20 km) west of Algiers, the capital.
 The men occupied and rebuilt a former British military camp from WWII, and established their main base there.

-In mid-April, the 1er BEP earned its fifth Mention in dispatches at the Army level, to recompense the actions at Dien Bien Phu.
+In mid-April, the 1er BEP earned its fifth citation at the Army level, in honor of its actions at Dien Bien Phu.

-Since early May, the operational life had resumed.
+Since early May, operational life had resumed.
 The battalion was sent to the Aures-Nementchas Mountains, a harsh and deprived region in northeastern Algeria that had been heavily affected by the insurgency.
-Initially, the Legion paratroopers were patrolling the sector between Bou Hamama and Khenchela.
+Initially, the Legion paratroopers patrolled the sector between Bou Hamama and Khenchela.
 Then, in June, they moved east to Tebessa, a sector situated close to the border with Tunisia.
-Here, the battalion began a direct action against the rebels, who were mostly represented by the National Liberation Front (FLN) and its armed branch, the ALN.
+Here, the battalion began a direct action against the rebels, who were represented mostly by the National Liberation Front (FLN) and its armed branch, the ALN.

 Meanwhile, the Army high command decided to reorganize the 1er BEP and expand it into a regiment: the 1st Foreign Parachute Regiment (1er REP).